A lot or a little?

 What's the story?

 To inherit his family's chain of hotels, Billy (Adam Sandler) makes a deal with his father to pass grades 1-12 without cheating.
 There is only one problem: Billy is a good-for-nothing idiot.
 The 27-year-old spoiled brat is usually drunk.
 He chases invisible penguins and pranks neighbors by setting fire to bags of poo on their doorsteps.
 As the movie progresses, Billy slowly learns responsibility.
-The film culminates while in an academic decathlon against conniving Madison Hotels V.P., Eric Gordon (Bradley Whitford) and falling love with his teacher Veronica Vaughn (Bridgette Wilson).
+The film culminates with an academic decathlon against conniving Madison Hotels V.P., Eric Gordon (Bradley Whitford) and Billy falling in love with his teacher Veronica Vaughn (Bridgette Wilson).

 Is it any good?

 Similar to Sandler's Happy Gilmore, BILLY MADISON is a silly, unintelligent comedy that offers no real message.
 Without warning, though, audiences both young and old may find themselves guffawing at the film's more random memorable moments (Miss Lippy's paste facial comes to mind).
 The film features great cameos by Steve Buscemi and Sandler's old SNL pals Chris Farley and Norm McDonald.
 There's lots of iffy material but young teens are sure to enjoy it.

 Families can talk about Billy's apathetic view on life.
 How did growing up without any pressures or responsibilities result in Billy's degenerate lifestyle?